Pitairlie Quarry – Northern Extension

 For this consultation exercise we used Zoom.

 Thank you to those of you who joined us.
-For anyone unable to attend, the consultation remains open for comment until Friday 19th June 2020.
+This consultation is now closed.

 PAC – Q&A Session